pexeixv/techfest/events/03-meme-battle.md

 - Image cannot contain any watermark, no videos or gifs are accepted.
 - The meme should be of your own, the participant can use the existing meme templates or if it is sourced from outside it should not have any copyright restrictions.
 - Your format must be in PDF or JPEG.
-- No overused programming cliche memes.
+- No overused cliche programming topics like:
+  - Google Chrome being a RAM hog
+  - Laptop heating due to Android Studio
+  - Missing semicolons

 ### Topics

 - Memes on Programming Topic.
 - Memes on Techfest Event.
 - Memes on Chowgule College.
-(Respectful memes only.)
+(Respectful memes only)

 ### Judging Criteria: